zchliu/SWIFT_SIM/README.md

 ## Prerequisites

-The following tools and languages are required to work with this repository:
+The following tools are required to work with this repository:

 ### Tools
 1. **Verilator**: A fast and free Verilog simulator.